David Trimble: Leader of the Ulster Unionist Party

 On 8 September 1995, Trimble unexpectedly won election as leader of the UUP, defeating the front-runner John Taylor and three other candidates.

 Trimble's election as Leader came in the aftermath of his role in the Drumcree conflict, in which he led a controversial 1995 Orange Order Protestant march, amidst Nationalist protest, down the predominantly Catholic nationalist Garvaghy Road in Portadown, County Armagh.
 Trimble and Democratic Unionist Party (DUP) leader Ian Paisley walked hand-in-hand as the march, banned since 1997, proceeded down the road.
 Many Irish Catholics viewed it as insensitive, while many Protestants felt that it was a sign that Trimble was defending them.

 Shortly after the election, Trimble became the first UUP Leader in 30 years (since Terence O'Neill) to meet with the Taoiseach in Dublin.
 In 1997, he became the first unionist leader since the partition of Ireland in 1921 to agree to negotiate with Sinn Féin.

 In the subsequent All-Party negotiations, Trimble led the UUP delegation and sat at the table with Sinn Féin, though in the eight months of the negotiations he never spoke directly to their leader, Gerry Adams.
 Trimble at first opposed the appointment of former US Senator George Mitchell as the chairman of the all-party talks, but eventually accepted him.
 The talks were successful, culminating in the Good Friday Agreement of 10 April 1998, which resulted in power-sharing with Nationalists.
 Trimble was subsequently seen as instrumental in getting his party to accept the accord.
 On 22 May 1998, voters in Northern Ireland approved the agreement, with 71 per cent in favour.

-Trimble was appointed to the Privy Council of the United Kingdom in the 1998 New Year Honours.
+Trimble was appointed to the Privy Council in the 1998 New Year Honours.